Eve00000/mixxxwebsite/content/news/2025-08-04-gsoc-2025-report-armaan-chowfin.md

 A second requirement of this playback chain is the accurate reconstruction of the original analog signal from the sampled digital representation.
 Audio playback software communicates with a digital audio interface that contains a **DAC (Digital to Analog Converter)**, which reconstructs the analog signal and supplies it to the speaker.
 DAC hardware circuits implement digital reconstruction filters.
 These filters perform mathematical transformations to the discrete sample sequence to recreate the original analog signal.

-##### The Fourier and Shannon-Nyquist Theorems
-The accurate reconstruction of an analog signal from a digital record is mathematically guaranteed under certain conditions.
-The *Fourier theorem* - a famous mathematical result - states that any analog signal can be represented by the sum of sinusoidal components of varying frequency and amplitude.
-The set of frequencies and their amplitudes gives the spectrum of the signal.

-Building on this, the *Shannon-Nyquist Sampling theorem* states that given a digital signal, the highest resolvable frequency component (Nyquist Frequency) is half the rate at which the analog signal was originally sampled.
-Accordingly, to capture all frequencies audible to humans (approximately 20 Hz–20 kHz), digital audio systems typically use sampling rates of 44.1 kHz, 48 kHz, or 96 kHz, corresponding to Nyquist frequencies of 22.05 kHz, 24 kHz, and 48 kHz respectively.

----

 #### The Mixxx Audio-Playback Stack
 Mixxx exposes two important parameters in the *Sound Hardware Preferences* panel: